hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-13-llm-as-an-oracle.md

 That last point is important.
 A Verifier tries to squeeze more discriminative signal out of the evaluator than a single coarse score can provide.

-The Judge asks, "Which answer seems better under this rubric?"

-The Verifier asks, "Which trajectory survives the strongest evidence-sensitive checks available for this task?"

-Those are related questions, but not the same question.
+The Judge is asking which answer seems better under a rubric; the Verifier is asking which trajectory survives the strongest evidence-sensitive checks available.
+Related questions, but not the same one.

 ## What the Oracle adds

 If Judge and Verifier are both useful, a natural response is to expose both and let the caller choose.

-That is necessary, but insufficient.
+That's necessary but not sufficient.
 Many workflows mix task types:

 - an agent may produce code patches, explanations, and planning notes
 - a benchmark may combine factual QA, long-form reasoning, and executable tasks